electron/electron/docs/tutorial/quick-start.md

 processes, and each renderer process is separated from each other and only care about the web page running in it.

-In web pages it is not allowed call native GUI related APIs because managing native GUI resources in web pages is very dangerous and easy to leak resources.
+In web pages, it is not allowed to call native GUI related APIs because managing native GUI resources in web pages is very dangerous and easy to leak resources.
 If you want to do GUI operations in web pages, you have to communicate with the main process to do it there.